garys-esri/geodev-dc-labs/runtime-workshop/exercises/Qt/Qt Quick/Exercise 4 Buffer and Query.md

     }
     ```

-1. In your `SceneView`, add the scene `GraphicsOverlay` to your `SceneView`:

-    ```
-    Component.onCompleted: {
-        graphicsOverlays.append(bufferAndQuerySceneGraphics)
-    }
-    ```

 1. Create a `getGeoPoint` function to convert a mouse event to a `Point`.
 This method should use either the `MapView` or the `SceneView` to convert a screen point to a geographic point, depending on whether the app is currently in 2D mode or 3D mode.
-You're only going to call `getGeoPoint(MouseEvent)` in one place here in Exercise 4, so you don't really have to create a function just for this.
-But you will thank yourself for writing this function when you get to Exercise 5.
+You're only going to call `getGeoPoint(MouseEvent)` in one place here in Exercise 4, and you're always using the `MapView`, so you don't really have to create a method just for this.
+But you will thank yourself for writing this method when you get to Exercise 5.

     ```
     function getGeoPoint(event) {